OpenStaad/OpenStaadPython/README.md

 ## Abstract

+openstaad python is a starting project to wrap the official OpenStaad API functionalities into a Python package.

-This Python package is designed to facilitate the connection between the [OpenStaad API](https://docs.bentley.com/LiveContent/web/STAAD.Pro%20Help-v14/en/GUID-93E26CB6-E60E-4175-920A-72D504639722.html) and python.
+It aims to facilitate the connection with the [OpenStaad API](https://docs.bentley.com/LiveContent/web/STAAD.Pro%20Help-v14/en/GUID-93E26CB6-E60E-4175-920A-72D504639722.html) functions, avoiding boilerplate code and type management, allowing the user to focus on the real automation tasks.

 ## Quick Info

 - `openstaad` is a Python package to call easily functions from the OpenStaad API.
+- Require a StaadPRO and a valid file open to connect
 - MIT-License
 - The intended audience is StaadPro users with knowledge of Python
 - Compatibitity: